isxcode/spring-oxygen/README.md

 ## 🐣 Intro

-[Spring Oxygen](https://github.com/ispong/spring-oxygen) is integration framework for [Spring](https://spring.io/).
+[Spring Oxygen](https://github.com/ispong/spring-oxygen) is rapid development integration framework for [Spring](https://spring.io/).
-It is important to state that this project is personally developed and maintained, and enterprise projects are recommended to be used with caution.
+**Important statement, enterprise-level development is recommended to be used with caution!**
+For instructions on use, please check the [Wiki](https://github.com/ispong/spring-oxygen/wiki) carefully.
-Welcome to develop together, hope to become an enterprise-level integration framework.
+Welcome to develop and maintain together, please follow the [github development](https://github.com/ispong/spring-oxygen/blob/main/CONTRIBUTING.md) specification.

 ## 📦 Installation